Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 Where:

 - `Ψ(k | R_r)` is the proportion of points in region `R_r` that are labeled with class `k`
-- The sum `Σ` is taken over all possible classes
+- The sum `Σ` for all possible classes

 (In short, the equation means:
 First, calculate the proportion of items that belong to each class in the region.